-Kansas Comprehensive Grant: Awards from this source are up to \$1750 per semester.
-To be considered for this need-based grant, students must have indicated Kansas as their state of residency on the federal application

-(FASFA).
-Students must also file the FASFA in time for the federal processor to receive it by April 1 of each year.
+Kansas Comprehensive Grants Awards from this source are up to \$1750 per semester.
+To be considered for this need based grant, students must indicate Kansas as their state of residency on the Free Application for Federal Student Aid (FAFSA).
+Students must also file the FAFSA in sufficient time for the federal processor to receive it by April 1 of each year.
 Other criteria for this award include full time tuition charges at MCC and a minimum cumulative 2.0 grade point average.
-This award may be changed by the state legislature and is limited to four years.
+This award is limited to four years.

-Kansas State Scholar: Kansas State Scholars need to be sure to indicate on the FAFSA to release the report to the state.
-The Kansas Board of Regents requires that a state aid application be completed and submitted with the required fee to the Kansas Board of Regents each year by the deadline for new and renewal scholars.
+Kansas State Scholar Kansas State Scholars must indicate on the FAFSA that it should be released to the State.
+A state aid application must also be completed and submitted with the required fee to the Kansas Board of Regents each year by the deadline for new and renewal scholars.
 High school counselors who work with Kansas State Scholars will be able to furnish instructions for this process to potential State Scholars.
-Renewal scholars may contact the MCC financial aid office for applications and instructions each year.
-Students need to watch for early deadlines that may change from year to year.
-This award is limited to four years.
+Renewal scholars may contact their financial counselor at MCC for applications and instructions each year.
+The award is limited to four years.

-Veterans Administration: Various forms of financial aid for education are available under the new GI Bill and other VA programs.
-Veterans and, in certain circumstances, their dependents, should call 1-800-442-4551 or 1-888-GIBILL1.
+Veterans Administration Various forms of financial assistance for education are available under the new GI Bill and other VA programs.
+Veterans and, in certain circumstances, their dependents, should call 1-800-442-4551 or 1-888-GIBILL1 to initiate the process.

-Military Active Duty: Active duty military personnel may be eligible for financial aid for education.
-The application process for TA benefits begins with the Learning Center that supports the student's unit.
+Military Active Duty TA benefits may be available.
+The application process begins at the Learning Center that supports the student's unit.

-Vocational Rehabilitation: State Departments of Vocational Rehabilitation provide financial assistance for students seeking college degrees under certain circumstances.
-Contact the Vocational Rehabilitation Director for details.
+Vocational Rehabilitation State departments of Vocational Rehabilitation provide financial assistance for students seeking college degrees under certain circumstances.
+Contact an MCC financial counselor for details.